BenAgro314/JackalTourGuide/README.md

 -t [arg], the name of the tour being used (default = A\_tour).
 The tour files can be found in src/myhal\_simulator/tours/.

--f, if set, the simulation will use pointcloud filtering.
-If there is no online classification, the -g flag must be passed aswell.
+-f, if set, the simulation will use point-cloud filtering.
+If there is no online classification, the -g flag must be passed as well.

--g, if set, the simulation will use ground truth lidar classifications.
+-g, if set, the simulation will use ground truth LiDAR classifications.

 -m, if set, the simulation will use [gmapping](http://wiki.ros.org/gmapping) for SLAM, otherwise it will use [amcl](http://wiki.ros.org/amcl) for localization only.